Momen-Sanad/GraphicsProjTempName/docs/Phase 3 plan.md

-if any hit box collides with the player's hurt box terrain have a hurtbox or none but still has a collider
+if any hit box collides with the player's hurt box terrain have a hurtbox or none, but still has a collider in each frame, check if any hurtbox has collided with a hitbox. if so, update the respective owner of the hurtbox with status effects or damage or whatever
 ### extended:

 - Gameplay: